 With an economics education, you’ll gain insight into real-world scenarios and experience a fundamental shift in your thinking that allows you to discover and understand potential solutions to problems.

 Did you know our Great Barrier Reef supports as many as 64,000 jobs, contributing $6.4 billion to the Australian economy?

 Current graduates have more opportunities to work in the environmental space than any previous generation.
 The same goes for students graduating with a Bachelor of Economics who are eager to play their part in a greener future.

-Today, there are government departments dedicated to the allocation of natural resources.
-Increasingly, private businesses are looking at developing their corporate social responsibility (CSR) alongside their financial sustainability.
+Today, there are government departments dedicated to the allocation of natural resources and increasingly, private businesses are also looking at developing their corporate social responsibility (CSR) alongside their financial sustainability.
 Both the private and public sectors hire environmental economists to quantify costs – such as in the above Great Barrier Reef study – and subsequently inform policies, business logistics and sustainable viability for the future.